Medical Cannabis Information for Health Care Practitioners

 The Medical Cannabis Institute is the nation's leading online provider of ACCME and ANCC-certified medical education for the clinical application of medical cannabis.
-Our science-based courses help healthcare professionals deliver quality care and address patient questions.
-Use the customized link above to view our curricula and course offerings to earn CME credits at a reduced price.
+Their science-based courses help health care professionals deliver quality care and address patient questions.
+Use the customized link above to view curricula and course offerings to earn CME credits at a reduced price.

 - Cannabis Expertise

 Cannabis Expertise offers live onsite medical cannabis program and live webinar sessions - offering participants the opportunity to ask questions of the faculty - for CME, ANCC, ACPE, and APRN pharmacotherapy credit at a reduced rate for Minnesota residents.

 Register for Minnesota's Medical Cannabis Program today!

 - Create an account with us at the Health Care Practitioner Registration page.

 - Who can certify patients?
 Minnesota-licensed physicians, physician assistants and advanced practice registered nurses.

 - Get a fact sheet about the Health Care Practitioner Registration Process (PDF).